fortrabbit/blog/mission-statement-2023.md

 ### Platform challenges

 More clients = more responsibilities.
 Maintenance, support and day to day operations are keeping us busy.
 And then there is the hosting platform itself.
 It is a home-grown system that has reached maturity.
-It’s not perfect, but it is battle proven.
+It's not perfect, but it is battle proven.

 In recent years we have invested a lot by updating underlying software, refactoring code and improving monitoring and stability.

-It’s still not as ideal as we wish it to be.
+It's still not as ideal as we wish it to be.
 There is a very long backlog of small improvements and documented quirks.
 We are also maintaining a long list of new features and big improvements.

 We have to admit that we were not able to keep up the pace of the early days.
 We can not afford to introduce breaking changes since we have websites in production.
 Supporting and maintaining old and new features on the same platform would become too complex a game to play.